Practice

 • The COVID-19 vaccination administration remains a stand-alone payment.
 If another scheduled vaccine is administered at the same event as a COVID-19 vaccine, two administration fees will be paid.

-If you are a non-Te Whatu Ora district employer of health and disability staff who have patient contact, and are not eligible for a funded influenza vaccine, you are entitled to claim back up to $35 + GST for the cost of an influenza vaccination delivered to each staff member.
-This is managed through the Te Whatu Ora reimbursement portal which opens from 1 April 2025 until 30 September 2025.
+If you are a non-Te Whatu Ora district employer of health and disability staff who have direct patient contact, and are not eligible for a funded influenza vaccine, you are entitled to claim back up to $35 (plus GST) per person.
+See reimbursement details on Te Whatu Ora's website.
 Incomplete claims after 30 September will not be considered for reimbursement.
-For full details visit the Te Whatu Ora website.

 Updates